Mohanty-Hitesh-4495/Hospital-Management-System/README.md

 The Hospital Management System aims to streamline the processes within a hospital by providing a robust platform that facilitates effective management of patient records.
 This system is designed to be easy to use for hospital staff while ensuring data accuracy and security.

 ## Features
+**Patient Management**:
-- **Patient Management**: - Efficiently manage patient information,
+- Efficiently manage patient information
-                          - Including personal details,
+- Including personal details
-                          - Medical history,
+- Medical history
-                          - Appointments,
+- Appointments
-                          - Treatments.
+- Treatments

 ## Technologies Used
 - Java Swing